Zoltan-Balazs/PoliceWhistle/README.md

 ## Getting Started

-Build a solution for the project in your preferred IDE, which will get you a DLL that you can use
+Build a solution of the project in your preferred IDE, which will get you a DLL that you can use

 ### Prerequisites